Warrior II Pose -Virabhadrasana II

 - To prevent the ribs from flaring out, engage the core and draw the tailbone down towards the mat, which also keeps the lower back long.

-- Stretches the inner thighs, groin, chest, lungs and shoulders
+- Stretches the inner thighs, groin, and chest.

 Watch out for

-- Be aware of the opposite movements of the thigh bones in each leg - the front leg externally rotates (engage your outer thigh muscles to stabilise the leg) - the back leg internally rotates (engage your inner thigh muscles to stabilise the leg).
+- Be aware of the opposite movements of the thigh bones in each leg: the front leg externally rotates (engage your outer thigh muscles to stabilize the leg) - the back leg internally rotates (engage your inner thigh muscles to stabilize the leg).